Wildlife seen in Cross Island Line site investigations

 Findings from the investigations suggest that wildlife are present in the area, with camera traps picking up the presence of animals such as the Sunda Pangolin and the Lesser Mouse-deer, said the authority.

-The alignment of the CRL, which is targeted to be completed around 2030, has created some controversy among environmentalists and nature groups as the direct alignment option cuts through the Central Catchment Nature Reserve.
+The alignment of the CRL, which is targeted to be completed around 2030, has created some controversy among environmentalists and nature groups as the direct alignment option goes directly underneath the Central Catchment Nature Reserve.
 A second skirting alignment option goes around the reserve.

 The site investigations took place between May 2016 and September 2017 as part of efforts to assess the feasibility of the two CRL alignment options.